JChafin87/BaseballStatFinder/README.md

 -----

-This is the GUI that displays the players passed from BasePlayerFinder.java
+This is the GUI that displays the players passed from BasePlayerFinder.

 ####Constructor

 PlayersTable(LinkedList<String[]> linkedList)

-_Initializes window with a table that’s populated with a Linked List (# of rows in table) of String Arrays (stats for player)._
+_Initializes window with a table that’s populated with a LinkedList (number of rows in table) of String Arrays (stats for player/number of columns)._

 ####Attributes